inBeat/inbeat-website/content/top-influencers/instagram/skincare/colombia/medellin/_index.md

 ---
-title: Top 10 Skincare Instagram Influencers In Medellín In 2023
+title: Top 10 Skincare Instagram Influencers In Medellín In 2024
 description: >-
-  Find top skincare Instagram influencers in Medellín in 2023.
-Most popular hashtags: #skincare #skin #makeup #beauty.
+  Find top skincare Instagram influencers in Medellín in 2024.
+Most popular hashtags: #makeup #skincare #colombia #reels.
 platform: Instagram
 hits: 6
-text_top: Discover the most popular Instagram profiles on inBeat.
+text_top: See the top-rated Instagram profiles on inBeat.
-text_bottom: Our database has 6 Instagram influencers like this in Medellín, Colombia for you to contact.
+text_bottom: Our platform has 6 Instagram influencers like this in Medellín, Colombia for you to connect with.
 profiles:
   - username: "lizcastromakeup"
     fullname: >-